-People who have insomnia sometimes keep thinking about getting enough sleep.
-The more they try to sleep, the more frustrated and upset they get, and the harder sleep becomes.
+People who have insomnia are sometimes consumed by the thought of getting enough sleep.
+But the more they try to sleep, the more frustrated and upset they get, and the harder sleep becomes.

 Exams and Tests

-Your health care provider will do a physical exam and ask you questions about your current medications, drug use, and medical history.
+Your health care provider will do a physical exam and ask about your current medications, drug use, and medical history.
 Usually, these are the only methods needed to diagnose insomnia.

-It is important to remember that not getting 8 hours of sleep every night does not mean you are putting your health at risk.
+Not getting 8 hours of sleep every night does not mean your health is at risk.
 Different people have different sleep needs.
 Some people do fine on 6 hours of sleep a night.
-Others only do well if they get 10 to 11 hours of sleep.
+Others only do well if they get 10 to 11 hours of sleep a night.

-Treatment often begins by reviewing any drugs or medical conditions that may be causing your insomnia or making it worse.
+Treatment often begins by reviewing any drugs or health problems that may be causing or worsen insomnia, such as:

-Thinking about any lifestyle and sleep habits that may be affecting your sleep is an important next step.
+You should also think about lifestyle and sleep habits that may affect your sleep.
 This is called sleep hygiene.
 Making some changes in your sleep habits may improve or solve your insomnia.

 Most people are able to sleep by practicing good sleep hygiene.
-See a doctor if you have insomnia that does not improve.

 When to Contact a Medical Professional

-Call your doctor if insomnia has become a problem.
+Call your provider if insomnia has become a problem.

-Review Date: 8/16/2011
+Review Date: 3/26/2018

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.